-The Trust Fund originally set up under the first Consent Decree remains in effect, seeded with \$1,400,000.
-Those monies can be used for river-related projects that the three parties agree on which could include parks and amenities.
+The Trust Fund originally set up under the first Consent Decree remains in effect, seeded with\$1,400,000.
+Those monies can be used for river-related projects that the three parties agree on, and the Village views this as funding for the creation of parks and the esplanade once the remediation is complete.

 Additionally, we are very pleased to announce that AR will fund the Village Trust Fund with an additional \$1.3 million dollars to clean up and restore Quarry Park and finish restoring the trail that links Quarry Park with the waterfront.
 Quarry Park, found between Draper Park and the Aqueduct, has been shut for decades since it was used as a Village dump.
-These monies would be sufficient to clean up and return this site to public use.
+These monies would be sufficient to clean up and return the site to public use.
 This would renovate the last acreage of parkland left east of the railroad tracks in Hastings, creating a continuous chain of parks and trails from the waterfront to Broadway, and then via the Burke Estate to Farragut Avenue.
 It provides additional parkland to the Washington Avenue and Warburton Avenue neighborhood and undoes a historical mistake where this beautiful property was so terribly wasted as a dump.